cau-se/cp-dsl-replication/README.md

   In case the status is online, you are ready to go.
 Context help is available with CTRL-Space, similarily to Eclipse.

+**Notes:**
-Please note Vim only provides editing capabilites.
+- Vim only provides editing capabilites.
 Compilation must be performed by a command-line compiler.

 ## Jupyter Setup